ChristinaLK/priority-usage-test/README.md

 * Add more arguments (right now you have to manually edit the filenames / dates)
 * Turn the R script into a Python script
+* Maybe include backfill for prioritized nodes, not just prioritized? to calculate prioritized vs backfill